emilmork/request-state/README.md

 **Solution**

-The request-state creates a thin wrapper around all possible states your request will have, covering these foure scenarios:
+The request-state creates a thin wrapper around all possible states your request will have.

-IS_NOT_ASKED - request not started
+- IS_NOT_ASKED - request not started
-IS_FETCHING - request started
+- IS_FETCHING - request started
-SUCCESS - request success.
+- SUCCESS - request success.
 We got some data
-ERROR - the request went wrong
+- ERROR - the request went wrong

 ### Example Usage with a redux reducer